LambdaHack/LambdaHack/README.md

 Some effort went into making the ANSI frontend usable with screen readers, but without feedback it's hard to say how accessible that setup is.
+This doesn't work on Windows, due to extra code that would be required.
 As a side effect of screen reader support, there is no aiming line nor path in ANSI frontend and some of map position highlighting is performed using the terminal cursor.
 Screen readers may also work